 Test automation: scalable Selenoid as an alternative for Selenium Grid

 Selenium Grid is a widely spread solution used by test automation engineers.
-It serves to obtain a distributed environment for parallel execution of multiple tests.
-However, QA engineers encounter bottlenecks, which can be solved using an open-source project named Selenoid.
+It provides a distributed environment for parallel execution of multiple tests.
+However, QA engineers encounter bottlenecks when running large test suites or many parallel sessions on a Grid, which can be solved using an open-source project named Selenoid.

-This article will figure out how Selenoid can help you save time and streamline automated tests performance, as well as provide a high-quality solution at short notice.
+This article will explore what is Selenoid, how it works as one of the practical alternatives to Selenium Cloud Grid for parallel testing, and how it can help you save time and streamline automated tests performance, as well as provide a high-quality solution at short notice.

 What is peculiar about Selenium Grid?

 Selenium Grid is a cluster consisting of several Selenium servers.
-It’s intended to create a distributed network for a simultaneous launch of tests in multiple browsers.
-It incorporates a central server (hub) and nodes connected to it.
+It allows users to create a distributed network for a simultaneous launch of tests in multiple browsers.
+It incorporates a central server (hub) and nodes connected to it that require careful setup and configuration.

-Although the solution is of high demand, the following peculiarities should be taken into account:
+Although the solution is in high demand, the following peculiarities should be considered:

-Engineers have to fulfill the following steps in order to deploy Selenium Grid:
+Engineers have to fulfill the following steps to deploy Selenium Grid:

 The commands to initiate server and node launch look as follows: